tucats/ego/docs/LANGUAGE.md

 The `ReadFile` function reads input from a file.
 If the filename is "." then the function reads a single line of text from stdin (the console or a pipe).
-Otherwise, the filename must be the absolute or relative path to a file in the file system, and its' entire contents are returned as a single string value.
+Otherwise, the filename must be the absolute or relative path to a file in the file system, and its' entire contents are returned as an array of bytes.

     fn := "mydata.txt"
     s := io.ReadFile(fn)

-The variable `s` will contain a string containing the entire contents of the input file, including with line breaks.
-You can use `strings.Split()` to convert this into an array of strings based on the line breaks if you wish.
+The variable `s` will contain a `[]byte` array containing the entire contents of the input file.
+You can convert this to a string (including line breaks) using the `string()` cast operation.
+You can then use `strings.Split()` to convert this into an array of strings based on the line breaks if you wish.

+    fn := "mydata.txt"
+    b, err := io.ReadFile(fn)
+    a := strings.Split(string(b), "\n")

+After this code runs, `a` contains an array of strings, one for each line in the input file.

 ### io.WriteFile(filename, string)

-The `WriteFile()` function writes a string value to a file.
+The `WriteFile()` function writes an array of bytes or a string value to a file.
 If the file does not exist, it is created.
 If the file previously existed, the contents are over-written by the new file.

     fn := "mydata.txt"
     s := io.ReadFile(fn)
     io.WriteFile("newdata.txt", s)

-This reads the contents of the "mydata.txt" file, and then writes it to the "newdata.txt" file, in its entirety.
+This reads the contents of the "mydata.txt" file into a new `[]byte` array, and then writes it to the "newdata.txt" file, in its entirety.
+You can also just write a string value to the file, such as

+    fn := "mydata.txt"
+    s := []string{"This is line one", "This is line two"}
+    io.WriteFile("newdata.txt", strings.Join(s, "\n"))

+This results in the array of strings `s` being combined into a single string value wiht new-line characters, and the resulting string being written to the file.

 ## json <a name="json"></a>